You Are Here

 The UUA and the Boy Scouts of America

-These letters are excerpted from correspondence between the Unitarian Universalist Association and the Boy Scouts of America.
+These letters are excerpted from correspondence between the Unitarian Universalist Association (UUA) and the Boy Scouts of America (BSA).
 They detail a public controversy between the two organizations over the BSA's policies toward the LGBT community and atheists.
-For updates and new information, please see Religious Recognition Awards for Unitarian Universalist Scouts.
+For information about the 2016 Memorandum of Understanding between the UUA and the BSA, please see Religious Recognition Awards for Unitarian Universalist Scouts.

-Letter to Lawrence Ray Smith, Ph.D., Chair, Religious Relationship Committee, Boy Scouts of America, From John Buehrens, President of the Unitarian Universalist Association, Dated June 11, 1998
+Letter to Lawrence Ray Smith, Ph.D., Chair, Religious Relationship Committee, BSA, From John Buehrens, President of the UUA, Dated June 11, 1998

 Our Youth Office received your letter of May 7 (1998) stating that Scouting youth may no longer be awarded the Unitarian Universalist Religion in Life award for Boy Scouts...
 You do this because our manual for the Religion and Life award includes statements designed to help Unitarian Universalist youth deal with the tension that they may feel between Unitarian Universalist religious principles and certain aspects of BSA current policy, particularly... discrimination against gay Scouts and leaders and... those whose conscientious ethical and spiritual principles may not include a belief in God.